czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

     - Only need to consider assignments to a single variable at each node
       - `b = d` and there are `d^n` leaves

-  - DFS for CSPs with single assignments is called backgracking search
+  - DFS for CSPs with single assignments is called backtracking search

     - The most basic uninformed algorithm for CSPs